Alwyn-Tan/alwyn-tan.github.io/_posts/2025-1-25-redis_note.md

 When *bgrewriteaof* is issued, Redis will write the shortest sequence of commands needed to rebuild the current dataset.
 #### AOF pros and cons
 <div style="border: 2px solid #43CD80; margin: 10px 0; padding: 5px; border-radius: 15px; background-color: #9AFF9A">
-AOF Advantage:
+AOF Advantage:<br>

 ●  AOF is much more durable: different fsync policies are provided: no fsync, every second and every query.
-So is can save the data with high integrity.
+So is can save the data with high integrity.<br>

-●  AOF rewriting is performed by child process *bgrewriteaof*, letting parent goes well.
+●  AOF rewriting is performed by child process *bgrewriteaof*, letting parent goes well.<br>

 ●  AOF records Redis operation so it is easier to understand exactly how the data is manipulated.
 </div>

 <div style="border: 2px solid #CD2626; padding:5px;margin: 10px 0;border-radius: 15px; background-color: #FF7256">
-AOF Disadvantage:
+AOF Disadvantage:<br>

-●  Usually bigger than the equivalent RDB file
+●  Usually bigger than the equivalent RDB file<br>

 ●  Fork can be time consuming when the dataset is too big
 </div>